Why Car Ownership Is NOT Under Threat - Yet

 Media hype and the bullish attitude of Silicon Valley tech giants might have you believe that no one wants to own a car anymore.
 Admittedly, some statistics might support this view: for example, in 2018, new car sales in the UK were down 6.8% year-on-year, while in Germany the number of young people learning to drive has fallen by 28% over the last decade.

 For some people, then, owning a car is not an efficient use of time and money.
-In addition, as automotive technology continues to innovate, the allure of owning a car will only decrease, according to an increasing number of voices in the industry.
+In addition, as automotive technology continues to innovate, the allure of owning a car will only decrease, so the saying goes.

 There are numerous reasons why the need to own a car is diminishing:

-- Ride-hailing and car-sharing apps make it easy to get a ride when needed, on a pay-as-you-go basis.
+- Ride-hailing and car-sharing apps make it easy to get a ride whenever you need one, on a pay-as-you-go basis.

 - Owning a car is expensive for many.
 Aside from the vehicle cost, drivers must pay for insurance, fuel, maintenance, tolls and more.